Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 The following curriculum is intended for anyone who is currently in a field completely unrelated to data science who wants to fully transition careers and be hired as a data scientist (I myself used to be in digital marketing).
 It therefore assumes no prior knowledge of data science or programming, and only a basic knowledge of high school math.

-If you already have experience with machine learning but are looking to refine your skills, you can start directly at the Deep Learning module and hand-pick what you find interesting throughout.
+If you already have experience with machine learning but are looking to refine your skills, you can start directly at within the data science or deep learning module and hand-pick what you find interesting throughout.

 This curriculum does however assume that you are extremely eager to learn, self driven, and motivated because a lot of the resources are self-paced.
 Completing the curriculum end to end will easily take over a year.
-That said, my programme goes much deeper than a boot camp and will give you more hands-on experience than most master's degrees.
+That said, my programme goes much deeper than a bootcamp and will give you more hands-on experience than most master's degrees.

 This curriculum is inspired by [OSSU's](https://github.com/ossu/computer-science) amazing self-taught, open source education in Computer Science.

 **Why choose a self-taught education?**

 - Abundance of high-quality resources: This curriculum includes many courses from top universities (MIT, Stanford, University of San Francisco) as well as MOOCs (Massive open online course) that have been taken by millions of students and have received outstanding reviews (Deeplearning.ai, Fastai, Le Wagon).
-- Focus on state-of-the-art techniques: There aren't many university courses or boot camps that teach the latest techniques such as those found in [Fastai](https://fast.ai) or at Standford's CS224n Deep Learning for Natural Language Processing.
+- Focus on state-of-the-art techniques: There aren't many university courses or bootcamps that teach the latest techniques such as those found in [Fastai](https://fast.ai) or at Standford's CS224n Deep Learning for Natural Language Processing.
 - Flexibility: Easy to pursue or continue part time if you find a job during the process.
 - Passion: You can study and work on the projects you find the most interesting instead of being bound to a strict curriculum for 2 years.
 - Self-starter: A central requirement is that you have a proven ability to be a self-starter.
 If that is you, you're in the right place.